nichia/nichia.github.io/_posts/2019-06-23-campoutz_-_heroku_deployment.markdown

 ### Environment Variables: Create-React-App & Dotenv
 dotenv is a module that loads variables from a .env file into process.env.
 It's used for storing keys, URL’s and other sensitive information.

-Install dotenv module: `npm install --save dotenv `
+Install dotenv module: `$ npm install --save dotenv `

 Next, require the module from *client/src/Index.js* or *client/src/App.js*  by adding the below line: